KenKundert/inform/doc/user.rst

 """"""""""

 .. py:function:: render_bar(normalized_value, width=72)
+   :noindex:

-:func:`inform.render_bar()` produces a graphic representation of a normalized value in the form of a bar.  *normalized_value* is the value to render; it is expected to be a value between 0 and 1.  *width* specifies the maximum width of the line in characters.
+:func:`render_bar()` produces a graphic representation of a normalized value in the form of a bar.  *normalized_value* is the value to render; it is expected to be a value between 0 and 1.  *width* specifies the maximum width of the line in characters.

 .. code-block:: python